r6915ee/funksystem/README.md

 > [NixOS](https://nixos.org/) users have a Nix shell configuration available
 > that introduces most of the dependencies.

+The [Rust toolchain](https://rust-lang.org/) is necessary for compilation.
+Either use Rustup, or install the compiler, Cargo, and Clippy.

 Compilation can be performed using the typical subcommand:

 ```sh